 Sex and the City’s Carrie Bradshaw realised she’d spent $40,000 on shoes and had no money for a house deposit.
 I can’t watch this episode without getting very, very annoyed.

 What can you do?

 Why not create or join a group specifically about talking and learning about money?
-Meetup has a few of these already:
+Meetup has a few of these already.

-This doesn’t mean you have to divulge exactly what you earn, how much your mortgage is or how much debt you’re in, but it is a good way to learn from others how they manage money and what’s working for them.
+It doesn’t mean you have to divulge exactly what you earn, how much your mortgage is or how much debt you’re in, but it is a good way to learn from others how they manage money and what’s working for them.

 I talk about money all the time without ever mentioning my own personal finance figures, so it can be done.